JimzDK/Fivem-Discord-Bot/README.md

 # FiveM Discord Bot
 Bot was originally made for a Danish roleplay server, written in javascript.

-Everything beside prints is writtin in Danish and you'll have to translate it yourself.

 # Miscellaneous Features
 - <b> Displays online players as status </b>
    > Example: Online: 420/1000.